Acing the MBA Essay Questions – Tips & Reviews

 This is a difficult topic made even more challenging by the severe 250-word constraint.

 Like the University of California at Berkeley’s Haas School of Business, Kenan-Flagler is a values-driven school.
-The committee wants assurance that a candidate will fit with these values as Kenan-Flagler defines them, definitions which potentially differ somewhat from those which candidates might assume.
+The committee wants assurance that a candidate will fit with these values as Kenan-Flagler defines them, definitions which potentially differ somewhat from those that candidates might assume.
 For that reason, applicants first should study the school’s statement, Core Values in Action, and reflect on situations that had involved values defined in these ways.
 The prompt does not rule out interactions from one’s personal life as well as career.

-Candidates need to select one of these five values with which they most deeply resonate—and that a particular challenge had threatened.
+Candidates need to select one of these five values with which they most deeply resonate—and that a particular challenge has threatened.
 Then, they need to explain how one or more potential ways of overcoming this challenge would have compromised their value.
 However, the candidate needs to illustrate how they didn’t back down, didn’t take the easy way out, and instead took steps that—despite added costs or consequences—upheld that value while nevertheless overcoming the threat.

 The best situations show the candidate to be adept at managing tradeoffs by balancing business considerations with their values.
 Extremely imbalanced situations where the candidate displayed value leadership along with severely compromised business judgment probably will not offer the best choices for this narrative.